Through our Artlink program, teams create museum quality artwork and unique retail merchandise

 We hope you will join us in our efforts to find meaningful employment for individuals with disabilities.
 As a community partner, your organization will be collaborating with many other worthwhile businesses in in our community.
 If you would like more information on becoming a community partner, please email Marcy@creativeclay.org.
 Thank you!

-Thank you to our current Artlink Corp Employment program:
+Thank you to our past Artlink Corp Employment program partners:

 Davidson Fine Arts